 After the age of 20, we start to produce 1% less collagen in the dermis each year.
 This leaves us with skin that’s less plump and starts to show fine lines and wrinkles.
 In addition to this, the skin’s natural exfoliation process decreases, causing dead skin cells to accumulate and stick together for longer periods of time.

-In our 30’s, moisture transfer from the dermis to the epidermis is slowed and fat cells start to shrink (but not in the good way…) These effects can unfortunately make the skin look dull and thin.
+The moisture transfer from the dermis to the epidermis is slowed and fat cells start to shrink (but not in the good way…).
+These effects can make our skin look dull and thinner.

-In our 40’s, collagen is no longer produced by the body.
-The collagen and elastin fibers break, thicken, stiffen, clump together, and lose their elasticity.
-This results in wrinkles and ageing lines.
+When we reach this age, collagen and elastin fibres break, thicken, stiffen, clump together, and lose their elasticity.
+The result?
+Wrinkles and ageing lines.

-Finally, in our 50’s,the skin becomes dry and is easily bruised, damaged, or broken because the sebaceous (oil) glands have decreased in size.
+The skin becomes dry and can be easily bruised, damaged, or broken because the sebaceous (oil) glands have decreased in size.

-There have been several studies in the last few years looking at the efficacy (a fancy word simply meaning the ability of something to achieve its desired or intended result) of oral collagen supplementation.
+Several studies in the last few years have looked at the effectiveness of oral collagen supplementation.
 And the results have been pretty encouraging!

 For those that enjoy research and science as much as we do, here are a couple of examples:

 A study published in the Journal of Cosmetic Dermatology (2015) concluded that “oral collagen peptide supplementation significantly increased skin hydration after 8 weeks of intake.
 The collagen density in the dermis (the layer of our skin that stores collagen) significantly increased and the fragmentation of the dermal collagen network significantly decreased already after 4 weeks of supplementation.
 Both effects persisted after 12 weeks.”